siraben/website/_posts/2022-03-20-tree-sitter-linter.md

 ### Imports and setup
-Nothing fancy here, just the Parser class from the tree-sitter library and our language definition `Imp`, and a library to read from the filesystem.
+Nothing fancy here, just the Parser class from the tree-sitter library and our language definition `Imp` (discussed in my last blog post), and a library to read from the filesystem.

 ```javascript
 import Parser from "tree-sitter";